How to Direct Sow Seeds in Your Garden

 Get Started Growing

 For the best direct sowing experience, start with a garden site with the right light.
-For most vegetables and flowers, this means a full sun site that gets 6 to 8 hours or more sunlight each day.
+For most vegetables and flowers, this means a full sun site that gets 6 to 8 hours or more sunlight daily.

 Next, provide the best soil you can for the vegetables and flowers you want to grow.
-Most plants thrive in well-draining soil that's rich in organic matter and pH that's slightly acidic to neutral (6.5 to 7.0).
+Most plants thrive in well-draining soil that's rich in organic matter and a pH that's slightly acidic to neutral (6.5 to 7.0).
+Remember that the right soil pH helps plants take in nutrition and grow healthy and strong.

 Steps to improve your soil:

 - Start with a soil test kit from your local Extension Service.
-(You can purchase a kit from the Garden Center, too.)
+(You can purchase a soil test kit from the Garden Center, too.)

 - Follow recommendations for amending soil.

-- With or without a soil test, applying organic compost will improve your soil's ability to provide nutrients to growing plants.
+- With or without a soil test, applying organic compost enhances your soil's ability to provide nutrients to growing plants.

 Small space gardeners take note: you can direct sow seeds in containers just as easily as in-ground beds.
 When you're preparing planters, you want soil that's both well-draining and moisture retentive.
 Look for products labeled "potting soil" or "raised bed soil."
 Read bags and online product information to determine the best soil for your garden.